 The Justice of the Peace at the bail hearing in the R. v.
 Cotterell, O.J.
 No. 1433 matter on March 26, 2020, cited the coronavirus pandemic has having consideration on the tertiary grounds in two distinct ways.
 First, there is an elevated risk for those in detention centres.
 They are living in close proximity to each and it’s difficult to maintain high hygiene standards under these conditions.
 It is difficult to self-isolate or maintain social distancing with inmates.
 That containing an outburst in jail will divert public resources from the public to the inmates in detention centres.
 In short, it will take doctors, nurse, equipment and other frontline workers out of hospitals and send them into jails.
-The second way that COVID-19 was considered was that there is already a backlog forming in courts because of the pause in daily court operations.
+The second issue that was considered in this COVID-19 bail hearing was how there is already a backlog forming in courts because of the pause in daily court operations.
 That the backlog will cause delays in setting matters for trial and the future scheduling of trials – see considerations starting on page 16.

 In R. v.
 T.K., O.J. no. 1339, the Judge found that the COVID-19 pandemic a was a valid consideration on a bail review.
 On the secondary ground analysis at paragraph 60 “that the jeopardy and risk posed to inmates from COVID-19 while incarcerated in detention centres awaiting trials (that are currently suspended) is also a valid factor when considering the secondary ground for detention; in particular for non-violent offenders on a bail review”.